Skip to main content

 There’s nothing wrong with connecting with your employees on social networking sites, as long as the intention isn’t to analyze their every post and activity.
 There’s a difference between following someone because you’re interested in their content and stalking someone with negative intent.

-There are apps and software solutions that enable you to monitor file activity on things like shared network drives.
+There software solutions that enable you to monitor file activity on things like shared network drives.
 For example, Google’s G Suite Business edition provides the ability to audit drives and check download activity.
-Custom software might be required for your particular network storage system, but it could be worth it not only to protect your data, but to get insight into whether someone’s about to quit.
+Custom software might be required for your particular network storage system, but it could be worth it not only to protect your data, but to get insight into employees prepping to quit.

 What can cause an employee to stay?